Financial-Times/next-syndication-api/runbook.md

 - **Contract check:** You can see the details of a specific contract by calling `GET https://www.ft.com/syndication/contracts/:contract_id` with a valid api key sent in `x-api-key` header.
 This will pull details from Salesforce and run them through the API.
 This will also force the Syndication database to be synced with the latest SalesForce data for that contract.
   1. You can find the API key in:
       -  **Doppler** : `next` team, `next-syndication-api` project, `production` folder, the key is called `SYNDICATION_API_KEY`.
-      -  **OPS Vault in 1password**: under the name of `Syndication API Troubleshooting Information`.
   2. Download the [FT Headers](https://chromewebstore.google.com/detail/ft-headers/fdnkbdakgannpblkeahoicegijeaidhl) Chrome extension.
-Create a new profile on it, where the `Profile Name` is anything you want; the `Header name` is `x-api-key` and the `Header value` is the key found in doppler or on the OPS vault in 1password.
+Create a new profile on it, where the `Profile Name` is anything you want; the `Header name` is `x-api-key` and the `Header value` is the key found in doppler.
   3. Go to `https://www.ft.com/syndication/contracts/:contract_id` on your browser where `:contract_id` is the contract you are troubleshooting.
     - The `:contract_id` should have the `FTS-xxxxxxxx` format, unless it is the FT Staff licence which has a `CA-xxxxxxxx` format and uses a stub rather than Salesforce
 - **Article republishing permissions check:** `POST` call to `https://www.ft.com/syndication/contracts/:contract_id/resolve` with a valid api key (as above) and a json body which is an array of content ids will return the syndication permissions for each article you listed